Recent results on the Kobayashi and Green-Griffiths-Lang conjectures: Morse inequalities and the Green-Griffiths-Lang conjecture

-\claim 9.46.~Lemma|Let $\eta=\alpha-\beta$ be a difference of semipositive $(1,1)$-forms on an $n$-dimensional complex manifold~$X$, and let $\bOne_{\eta,\le q}$ be the characteristic function of the open set where $\eta$ is non degenerate with a number of negative eigenvalues at most equal to~$q$.
+\claim 9.46.~Lemma|Let $\eta=\alpha-\beta$ be a difference of semi-positive $(1,1)$-forms on an $n$-dimensional complex manifold~$X$, and let $\bOne_{\eta,\le q}$ be the characteristic function of the open set where $\eta$ is non-degenerate with a number of negative eigenvalues at most equal to~$q$.
 Then

 in particular

 \endclaim